Ja'Mal Green

-Ja'Mal Green is an American community activist, actor, and politician from Chicago, Illinois.
-He was an unsuccessful candidate for Mayor of Chicago in 2019 and 2023.
+Ja'Mal Green (born August 9, 1995) is an American community activist from Chicago, Illinois.
+A Black Lives Matter activist, he was an unsuccessful candidate for mayor of Chicago in 2019 and 2023.

-News reports have described Green as a Black Lives Matter activist.

-Biography
+Early life and education

-Born in 1995, Green grew up in the Englewood, Gresham and Beverly neighborhoods of Chicago.
+Born in 1995, Green grew up in the Englewood, Gresham, and Beverly neighborhoods of Chicago.
+He was educated at Wendell Phillips Academy High School.

+Career

-In 2016, Green served as the official surrogate for Bernie Sanders 2016 presidential campaign.
-In the same year, he was arrested along with 19 others at the Taste of Chicago, where an anti-police brutality event was being organized.
+Green has repeatedly stated that he was a surrogate for Bernie Sanders 2016 presidential campaign.
+That same year, he was arrested along with 19 others at the Taste of Chicago, while attempting to protest police brutality.

-In 2018, he along with his team founded Majostee Allstars, an urban center which provides guidance and training to underprivileged youth.
+In 2018, Green co-founded Majostee Allstars, which provided guidance and training to underprivileged youth.
+The company was dissolved in May 2024, according to the Illinois Secretary of State.

-During the COVID-19 pandemic, Green created Mobile Nail Salon.
+During 2019 Chicago mayoral election, Green ran for the office as a candidate, but withdrew on January 1, 2019 citing insufficient campaign resources to fight a challenge by Willie Wilson to signatures on his ballot petition.
+Green got six write-in votes.
+He endorsed Lori Lightfoot in the runoff election.

+During the COVID-19 pandemic, Green created Mobile Nail Salon under the business entity Majostee Spa.
+Majostee Spa underwent involuntary dissolution that same year, according to Illinois Secretary of State records.
+Records show that at least five other businesses Green has started (Urban Eyes Development, O and G Family Enterprises, Chicago Sweet Dreams, Majostee Realty, and Sunbend LLC) have similarly undergone involuntary dissolution.

 In June 2020, Green started protesting along with other activists against Chase Bank's loan policy and demanded to retain and implement Community Reinvestment Act.
 On June 3, 2020, WBEZ published a report in which it was written that, in over a six year period, Chase Bank only handed out 1.9 percent of total loans to black-majority neighborhoods.
 Due to his persistent protests, he was banned from entering Chase Bank branches in July 2020.

-In July 2020, he created The Small Business Repair Program along with David Doig to help black-owned businesses which were affected due to looting.
-The amount for the program was raised through donations.
+In July 2020, Green and David Doig started The Small Business Repair Program to help black-owned businesses which were affected due to looting.